mirzachi/reactor-pattern-example/README.md

 ## PROBLEM

 On UNIX based systems the *accept()* system call is used to accept a new connection on a listening socket.
-If no pending connections are present on the queue, and the socket is not marked as nonblocking, accept() blocks the caller until a connection is present.
-If the socket is marked nonblocking and no pending connections are present on the queue, accept() fails and returns some pre-defined errors.
+If no pending connections are present in the queue, and the socket is not marked as nonblocking, accept() blocks the caller until a connection is present.
+If the socket is marked nonblocking and no pending connections are present in the queue, accept() fails and returns some pre-defined errors.

 ## REACTOR APPROACH